-Lest we forget, Irma was only eight months ago.
+Lest we forget, Hurricane Irma was only one year ago.
 She was born on August 30, 2017, off the coast of Guiné-Bissau on Africa’s west coast and traveled 4,400 miles across the Atlantic Ocean to sabotage the comfortably routined lifestyles of Florida’s central heartland, the Disney region, the I-4 corridor, us.
 On her way here, she destroyed the civilization of Barbuda then grew to twice the size of Florida’s last monstrous storm, Hurricane Andrew in 1992.

 With a distinctly clear, 30-mile-wide eye, according to the New York Times, the outer eye-wall of Irma skirted Davenport, which is about 35 miles – as the crow flies – from Plant City, where the eye of Irma crossed I-4.
 Davenport got a beating from the worst side of Irma.

 A fellow resident said he measured her speed.
 She was going 118 miles per hour in our neighborhood, a Category 1 hurricane.
 Irma was a multi-million-gallon demon of wind wailing her sonorous ass through our neighborhood over a period of 15 hours, mostly under cover of darkness.

 I had spent the week before her arrival variously getting ready.
 I had been through Hurricane Charley in 2004 and nearly lost my garage door.
 It was a harrowing experience, my 140-pound body fighting with a Category 2 hurricane that was trying to take my door right out of my hands.